 – For something more modern, there are three huge murals of Nelson Mandela, Winnie Madikizela Mandela and Archbishop Emeritus Desmond Tutu against a building in Longmarket Street (just off Adderley Street).

-These are just some of the interesting buildings and monuments you can find in the CBD.
+These are just some of the interesting buildings and monuments you can find in the CBD when doing a Cape Town tour.
 Many of them are well-known, but they hide secrets in every corner, nook and cranny.
 If they could speak, politicians would listen.
 And getting up close to them transforms you to another lifetime.
 You can’t get that from a moving vehicle.
 Walk the city and get to know her.
-Then you can truly say you’ve been to Cape Town.
+Then you can truly say you’ve done a South African tour and have been to Cape Town.